Skip to main content Skip to main navigation

 Career Opportunities

-With this degree, you’ll find employment in emerging areas like Service Design, Graphic Design, Spatial Design, Healthcare Design, Strategic Design, User Experience (UX) Design, Digital Design or Game Design.
-Examples might include designing apps for education and training, working with architectural design companies to create visualisations, and planning and managing public spaces, as well as working with information industries such as libraries, archives and museums.
+With this degree, you’ll find employment in emerging areas like Service Design, Spatial Design, Healthcare Design, Strategic Design, User Experience (UX) Design, Design Research, Digital Design, Graphic and Interactive Design and roles that contribute to social change.
+Examples include designing services, creating apps for education and training, developing visualisations, and planning and managing public spaces.
+You could also work with information services such as libraries, archives, and museums, applying design thinking to a wide range of industries and challenges, driving innovation in both the private and public sectors.

 Possible future job titles